 Signals includes both High and Low alarms.
 Both alarms sound on the hardware and on the phone or tablet.
-You may set the alarms on both the hardware or in the ThermoWorks BBQ app.
-Additional instructions can be found in the ThermoWorks BBQ app and in the online help file, located here.
+You may set the alarms on both the hardware or in the ThermoWorks app.
+Additional instructions can be found in the ThermoWorks app and in the online help file, located here.

 How far away can I take my phone from Signals to get a reading?

 Signals will communicate with your phone or tablet via Bluetooth up to 95 feet line-of-sight unless other factors are involved.

 - Devices that use 2.4GHz radio frequencies (microwave ovens, cordless phones, remote controls, etc.) may create interference.

 - The Bluetooth signal may be interrupted by walls and building materials, such as tinting on windows.